HILARIOUS

 Joey Truman's debut novel with Whiskey Tit carves open a space of neo-realist fantasia that moves with such specific detail between the two forms, it's an utterly singular reading experience.

-The story of a kid from Brooklyn named Whitey Whitlock who has no luck on his side—except for two things—he can talk to birds and knows what he wants to be before he grows up: a postal delivery man.
+The story of a kid from Brooklyn named Esmerelda Tourno Whitlock who has no luck on his side—except for two things—he can talk to birds and lacks any real sense of the world around him.

 Disorienting, alternately dark and light, and redemptive in ways you've likely never felt before.